Undergraduate Research Fellowships

 Stober Foundation Undergraduate Research Fellowships (SURFs)

 The UBC Stober Foundation Undergraduate Research Fellowships have been established as a catalyst for excellence in health-related research and undergraduate student training within the School of Health and Exercise Sciences.
-This program will fund 7 SURFs each year from 2021 through 2025.
-The novel $11,000 fund is designed to support unique research opportunities for undergraduates students.
-The SURFs will be awarded to students to complete 12 weeks of research training, typically to be performed over the spring / summer months but could be used at any time during the year of the award.
-With the goal of attracting highly-talented undergraduate students from around the world, the novel fellowships will introduce undergraduate students to world-class research opportunities taking place at UBC Okanagan.
+This program funds seven Fellowships each year from 2021 through 2025.
+The novel fund is designed to support unique research opportunities for undergraduates students.
+The SURFs will be awarded to students to complete 12-16 weeks of research training, typically performed over the spring / summer months but could be used at any time during the year of the award.
+With the goal of attracting highly-talented undergraduate students from around the world, the novel fellowships will introduce undergraduate students to world-class research opportunities at UBC Okanagan.

 Testing the efficacy of a community-based diabetes prevention program